shwaindog/Fortitude/README.md

 # Who is this for
 This library exists for anyone who cares about speed and latency and not just eTrading systems.
 Those who care about latency know how much work goes into reducing Garbage Collection in your code.
-Code that generates lots of garbage frequently pauses while .NET can remove unreference objects and consoliate memory so that allocations can be performed faster.
+Code that generates lots of garbage frequently pauses while .NET can remove unreachable objects and consoliate memory so that allocations can be performed faster.
 If you need to send data and rapidly receive responses then this library could be for you.
 The eventual goal would be to remove Garbage in the pricing related classes it is not yet totally garbage free.